jhipster/jhipster-dotnetcore/README.md

 }
 ```

-It will automatically be registered with the dotnet container as the implementation for the IAuthorService interface.
+AuthorExtendedService class will override one specific method of its base class (or more if you wish) adding custom business logic and AuthorExtendedService class will be automatically be registered with the dotnet container.
+Any code using the IAuthorService dependency will use this class for its implementation.

+Currently the automatic registration strategy for class/interface is used only for service classes/interfaces and more details are explained below.

 ### Automatic Service Registration In DI Container

-Under the hood this project uses reflection for assembly scanning to automatically register classes/interfaces with dotnet's dependency injection container.
-Currently this registration strategy is used only for service classes/interfaces.
+Under the hood this project uses reflection for assembly scanning to automatically register service classes/interfaces with dotnet's dependency injection container.
+Implementation details can be found at `ServiceStartup.cs` file located at `src/ProjectName/Configuration/` folder.

 The following steps are used to automatically register service classes and interfaces:
 - Scan `ProjectName.Domain.Services.Interfaces` namespace (at `ProjectName.Domain` assembly) for service interfaces and `ProjectName.Domain.Services` namespace (at `ProjectName.Domain.Services` assembly) for service classes.